epfl-ada/ada-2022-project-strauss/README.md

 </p>

 To analyze the weighted graph, two measures will be used:
-1. **Betweenness centrality**: measure of the importance of the channels.
-A channel with a high betweenness centrality has a lot of control in the network (`networkx` library on python);
+1. **Pagerank centrality**: measure of the importance of the channels.
+A channel with a high rank centrality has a lot of control in the network;
-2. **Clustering coefficient**: we'll study both the local and global clustering coefficient to see if the graph is a small-world network (or at least locally).
+2. **Clustering coefficient**: we'll study the local coefficient to see if the graph is a small-world network (or at least locally).